 IgM – 0.3 (0.4-2.3)

-Immunofixation – an IgG Kappa paraprotein is detected totalling 52g/L
+Immunofixation – IgG Kappa paraprotein is detected totalling 52g/L

-The diagnosis here is likely to be multiple myeloma (a.k.a. plasma cell myeloma).
+The most likely diagnosis is multiple myeloma (a.k.a. plasma cell myeloma).

-Plasma cell myeloma is a clonal proliferation of plasma cells.
+Multiple myeloma involves the clonal proliferation of plasma cells.

 CRAB is a useful mnemonic to help remember the most common features of myeloma:

 Renal failure – light chains clog up the renal tubules

 Anaemia – the bone marrow becomes overcrowded with plasma cells